It's a good idea to think about how you hold your camera if you want to shoot comfortably and end up with the sharpest images possible.

 How should you hold a camera?

-How you hold a camera depends on the type of camera you're using – and in the case of interchangeable-lens cameras, the type of lens you use too.
-Here, we're assuming you're using a standard DSLR with a conventional autofocus lens, such as the 18-55mm type that would typically come with the camera.
+How you hold a camera depends on the type of camera you're using – and in the case of interchangeable-lens cameras, the lenses you use too.
+Here, we're assuming you're using a standard DSLR or mirrorless camera with a conventional autofocus lens, such as the 18-55mm type that would typically come with the camera.

 First, you should think about whether you can operate it comfortably in the way that you need to.
 You shouldn't need to keep repositioning your right hand every time you want to capture an image, as you should just be able to move your fingers to regulate controls.
 The zoom ring on your lens should also be within easy reach of your thumb and finger.